wikukarno/buanacoding/content/blog/security/phishing-signs-fake-email-examples-and-how-to-avoid-2025.md

   - question: "What should I do immediately after clicking a phishing link or entering credentials?"
     answer: "Change your password immediately on the real website and any other accounts where you reused it.
 Enable 2FA if not already active.
 Revoke access to any suspicious apps or browser extensions from your account security settings.
 Scan your device with updated antivirus software.
 Monitor account activity, set up alerts, and check for forwarding rules in email or unusual transaction history.
 Report the phishing attempt to your email provider and the impersonated company."
   - question: "Can antivirus software or email filters completely protect me from phishing?"
     answer: "No single tool is 100% effective.
 Filters catch many phishing emails but sophisticated attacks slip through, especially spear-phishing with personalized details and legitimate-looking domains.
-Use layered protection: spam filters, Safe Browsing/SmartScreen, password managers (domain-checking auto-fill), security keys for 2FA, and most importantly—human awareness.
+Use layered protection: spam filters, Safe Browsing/SmartScreen, password managers (domain-checking auto-fill), security keys for 2FA, and most importantly--human awareness.
 Slow down, verify domains, and use out-of-band verification for sensitive requests like payments or credential changes."
   - question: "How do QR code phishing attacks work and how can I stay safe?"
     answer: "QR phishing (QRishing) uses QR codes on emails, posters, or physical locations that link to fake login pages or malware downloads.
 Your camera app often doesn't preview the full URL before opening.
 To stay safe: preview URLs before opening (long-press on mobile), manually type official URLs for sensitive logins, be suspicious of unexpected QR codes asking for payments or logins, and only scan codes from trusted physical sources.
-Treat QR codes like any other link—verify destination first."
+Treat QR codes like any other link--verify destination first."
   - question: "Are SMS and messaging app phishing attacks different from email phishing?"
     answer: "Yes, smishing (SMS phishing) and messaging app phishing are often more effective because people trust texts more and mobile screens show less context (harder to inspect URLs).
 Attacks include fake delivery notices, account alerts, or urgent payment requests with shortened links.
 Protection strategies: never click links in unexpected texts, contact companies directly using official apps or saved numbers, enable spam filtering on your carrier, and verify sender identity through official channels before acting on urgent requests."
 ---